 Key Artists: Diego Velazquez, Caravaggio, Claude Lorrain, Artemisia Gentileschi, Nicolas Poussin

-Key Paintings: The Peace Embracing the Abundance, The Flute Player, A Dance to the Music of Time, Self Portrait as a Lute Player, The Tooth Puller
+Key Paintings: Young Sick Bacchus, The Flute Player, A Dance to the Music of Time, Self Portrait as a Lute Player, The Tooth Puller

 This is often considered to be a late Baroque style.
 It was also different, and it was less interested in religion.
 The style is very decorative and distinguished by its use of bright colors.
 It is often seen as rejecting classicism.
 Rococo painting is concerned with nature and the joy of life.
 It depicts idealized scenes that are graceful and often verge on the fantastical.